MikaelLazarev/Ticket-Graph/README.md

 ### What was done during hackathon
 This project was created during hackathon from scratch including idea generation, smart contract and front end application development.

+System works corretly.
+To test it, please user Ropsten network.